How to integrate some Google Apps and services into a WordPress site.

 Google Calendar is one of the company’s core tools.
 Event sites, such as a community centre, could have their event coordinator create a public Google Calendar, update it as necessary, and have it displayed on their site to make it easy for their people to keep people up to date as to what’s going on at the centre.
 I’d love it if my community centre would do this as I wouldn’t have to call them so dang much.

 Historically, this direct link to the review popup window has been elusive.
-Google deliberately tries to prevent companies soliciting reviews to prevent false reviews, spam reviews, or bot generated reviews.
-All well and good for getting quality reviews on your Google Business listing, but what if I want to encourage my real and actual customers to submit a review when they can’t be bothered to click on more than one button?
-People are lazy after all and we don’t want to waste their time.
-Google changes how the reviews are made and the code behind it often to confound the bots so a direct link will get broken often, even if you are able to find it.
+Google deliberately tries to prevent companies soliciting reviews to prevent false reviews, spam reviews, or bot-generated reviews.
+All well and good for getting quality reviews on your Google Business listing for random internet people, but what if I want to encourage my real and actual customers to submit a review when they can’t be bothered to click on more than one button?
+People are lazy after all AND we don’t want to waste their time chasing down how to leave you a review.
+To make matters worse Google changes how the reviews are done often (to confound the autobots and spammers) so a direct link will get broken often, even IF you are able to find it.

 Supple.com, while generating the link, will also email notify you if the process changes so you can make a new direct link to the review pop-up.
 Now that’s handy!

-I don’t suggest you flood the Google Reviews with fake reviews, that doesn’t help anyone.
-Rather send the link to your email base or include it on your website to make it easier for quality people to review your business.
+Pro Tips: I highly suggest you DO NOT flood Google Reviews with fake reviews to try to boost your numbers.
+Always quality over quanityt.
+Fake reviews don’t help anyone and Google will punish your business listing harshly if it detects that.
+Rather, send the link to your email base or include it on your website and emails to make it easier for quality people to review your business.

 Having a site that loads fast is the holy grail of web site owners.
 It’s the stuff of legends but we have faith that fast sites are attainable.
 In this post we hope to point you in the right direction to speeding up your site in a variety of manners which should be included in your processes for creating your content, managing your sites, server setups, and in code development.